amkillam/OpenLanguage/docs/api/WordprocessingML/FieldInstruction/FieldInstruction.md

 ## Supported Field Types

-The library provides strongly-typed classes for most Word field instructions.
+The library provides strongly-typed classes for all field instruction types.
 For a complete list, see [Supported Field Instructions](SupportedFields.md).
 Some examples include:

 - `AuthorFieldInstruction`
 - `DateFieldInstruction`